tryingsomestuff/Weini/README.md

 *Weini* is still under development and testing and not all the implemented features are validated.

 *Weini* comes with a highly tunable configuration file (in json format), and with good logging features.
-The *config.json* file must be in the same directory as the executable.
+The *config.json* file must be in the same directory as the executable. *Weini* also comes with good statistic tracking features.

 *Weini* is quite slow, move validation and attack detection are still more bullet proof than optimized ... *Weini* is using a mailbox structure as well as some very simple bitboards and uses the copy-make paradigm.

 Only releases (often just before or after HGM monthly tournament) are available here : https://github.com/tryingsomestuff/Weini/releases

-*Weini* makes use of the beautiful (very slightly modified) TCLAP header only library to parse the command line argument (inside the "dep" directory).
+*Weini* makes use of the beautiful (very slightly modified) TCLAP header only library to parse the command line argument (available inside the "dep" directory).

 *Weini* is using mostly all the classic stuff :